-Vegetables, Fruit, And Nuts
+What Kind of Vegetables, Fruit, And Nuts Do Raccoons Like?

 Raccoons have adapted to life in forests easily due to their bodies.
 They have long tails to help them balance and large hands for climbing.
 This allows them to jump from tree to tree in search of fruit.

 Raccoons are also predators.
 Raccoons are skilled at using their paws and sharp claws to catch and kill small rodents and even wound larger animals.
 They often use their five slender fingers to catch prey like mice.

 The raccoon is designed to be perfectly omnivorous.
-They are extremely intelligent and they can adapt and survive in different habitats.
+They are extremely intelligent and can adapt and survive in different habitats.

-What Do Raccoons Eat In Urban Areas?
+What Do Raccoons Eat In Winter?

 Raccoons adapt quickly to these environments as they are adept at manipulating trashcans with their paws and fingers.
 They can get all kinds of rotten pieces of food with their sharp claws.